Make Your Descriptions of Setting Do Double or Triple Duty with Tracy Forgie Koppel

 1. Share a picture (taken either by you or someone else) of a cute animal.

-2. Start looking at description in books by an authors you like and respect, but don’t worry about sharing anything you find yet.
+2. Start looking at descriptions in books by an authors you like and respect, but don’t worry about sharing anything you find.
+What makes the descriptions memorable?

 Homework: